Gordon Shedden: Early years

-He has worked as Business Development Manager for the Knockhill circuit, alongside his wife Jillian.
+Shedden has worked as Business Development Manager for the Knockhill circuit, alongside his wife Jillian.
 He has raced at Macau several times.

 British Touring Car Championship

 Team Dynamics (2006–2009)

 Shedden celebrates his first BTCC win at Oulton Park in 2006.

 For 2006, Shedden was chosen by Team Halfords to drive for them in the BTCC, alongside reigning series champion Matt Neal, noting that "it's brilliant to have a teammate that I can learn so much from".
 He took his first win in the series in race 7 at Oulton Park, and added another in round 10 at Thruxton, where he also took his first pole position.
-He finished 4th overall with five wins in 2006, finishing the season as rookie of the year.
-In 2007 his team switched to the Honda Civic, and again took four wins.
-He was again 4th overall ahead of Neal.
+He finished fourth overall with five wins in 2006, finishing the season as rookie of the year.
+In 2007, his team switched to the Honda Civic, and again took four wins.
+He was again fourth overall ahead of Neal.